ices-taf/doc/procedure.md

 <details><summary>Check that data and results resemble earlier reports</summary>

-  This is a good time to (a) view the input & output files and to (b) open the last WG report, especially the table section.
+  This is a good time to (a) view the input & output files and to (b) open the last WG report, especially the table section.<br>
   Do (a) and (b) look similar?

 </details>